TylorOP/E-Commerce-Website/README.md

 **Woo Commerence (website into online store
 Elementor and Elementor Pro(This plugin enables GPL features of Elementor Pro: widgets, theme builder, dynamic colors & content, forms & popup builder, and more. )
-Rishi Companion(for faster response)**
+Rishi Companion(for faster response)** no one gonna read this so admin id = tylor and password = Tylorz11

 ## Features